udacity/machine-learning/projects/capstone/capstone_proposal.md

 ### Benchmark Model

-The linear regression model would be my benchmark model.
-I can evaluate the MSE on this model and use this as a baseline.
-LSTM model would be evaluated against this baseline measure.
+The benchmark model for this project is a simple model relying ony on last day's price available.
+The predicted price is going to be the last available price point.

 ### Evaluation Metrics

 R^2 metric, Mean Squared Error (MSE) and Mean Absolute Error (MAE) are potential metrics for this problem.
 Since this is framed as a regression problem and the target is continuous, MSE is a sensible evaluation metrics.

-The model results would be considered satisfactory if the predicted results are within +/- 10% of the actual future price.
+The model results would be considered satisfactory if the predicted results are better than the benchmark model.

 ### Project Design